Notes on the data: Aboriginal early childhood development

 - less than two teachers had completed the AEDC instrument for children in that location;

-- the AEDC instrument was completed for less than 80% of all non special needs children;
+- the AEDC instrument was completed for less than 80% of all non special needs children; or

-Denominator: Aboriginal children assessed in the AEDC
+Denominator: Aboriginal children assessed in AEDC, with valid results

 Detail of analysis: Per cent